 Unfortunately, you can’t choose the specific server, just the continent.

-The VPN server locations are great but, they’re missing one, the UK.
-With this in mind, you can’t enjoy the likes of BBC iPlayer or Channel 4 On Demand.
+The VPN server locations are great but it’s missing the UK.
+This means you can’t watch BBC iPlayer or Channel 4 On Demand.

 When it comes to geo-spoofing, Opera has a good thing going.
 Google DNS servers located in the same country as the VPN server perform the DNS resolution.